ebeshero/scienceFiction/docs/project2.md

 # [Science Fiction](https://ebeshero.github.io/scienceFiction/): Digital Project 2: Sound Composition
 ## A creative exercise in speculative media development

+### test and choose audio recording tech by Tuesday 9/10
 ### due: Saturday 9/21 by 11:59pm

 In the spirit of Orson Welles' accomplishment in his 1938 radio adaptation of H. G. Wells' novel *The War of the Worlds*, your task with this assignment is to select a segment from *Do Androids Dream of Electric Sheep* to re-create and develop as an audio experience, and *adapt* it to make it sound *plausible* or consistent with our reality.